Letter From The Founder

 "Growing up in the Midwest, the most important influence in my life other than my father was a man named Noah Foss.
 He was a Latin teacher, a towering figure who inspired, challenged and motivated countless young men at the small country day school I attended in the 1930s.
 But for Foss, who gave me the focus and self-respect I needed, I wouldn't have received an honors score on my college entrance exams.
 And, almost certainly, I never would have gone to Yale.

-The time has now come to broaden this program to a national effort.
-The Fund for Teachers rewards promise, creativity and dedication.
+Today, that modest grant program is responsible for supporting 5,500 teachers’ personal and professional growth.
+Fund for Teachers rewards promise, creativity and dedication.
 Our grants are based solely on merit.
 And they reflect a goal my father often spoke of - to make this world a little better off than it was before."